Wheatfield – A Confrontation

-Instead, it was her hope to have visitors feel they were not just observing a work of art, instead, living it, stepping into a mysterious landscape in which the famous Statue of Liberty appears to poke out of a country field.
+Instead, she hoped to have visitors feel they were not just observing a work of art, instead, living it, stepping into a mysterious landscape in which the famous Statue of Liberty appears to poke out of a country field.

 How Denes created this work

-The project was not an impromptu, as Denes was commissioned by the Public Art Fund to produce a massive public art for the area of Manhattan.
+The project was not impromptu, as the Public Art Fund commissioned Denes3 to produce a massive public art piece for Manhattan.
 To prepare the site for the wheat field, the artist started by getting rid of debris and trash and clearing the enormous landfill.

 Denes worked with two assistants and a horde of volunteers from the neighborhood.
-The difficult task of clearing and preparing the field included transporting two hundred truckloads of dirt from outside, and digging 285 furrows, which were done by hand, and clearing the rocks and garbage.
-The grains were also sown by hand, and the furrows covered with the soil brought in.
+The difficult task of clearing and preparing the field included transporting two hundred truckloads of dirt from outside, digging 285 furrows, which was done by hand, and removing the rocks and garbage.
+The grains were also sown by hand, and the furrows were covered with the soil brought in.

 The plantation was tended to and maintained for four months, where workers cleared wheat smut, weeded, fertilized, and sprayed against mildew fungus.
 An irrigation system also had to be set up.

 The wheat was harvested on August 16, yielding over 1000 pounds of healthy, golden grains.
-After harvesting the crop, some of the yields was used as a horse field for the New York’s mounted police.
+After harvesting the crop, some of the yields were used as a horse field for New York’s mounted police.

 My art had little to do with what I learned in schools or with anything that was going on in the art world.

-Artforum writer Brain Sholis noted both the simple generosity of the project and that Wheatfield- A Confrontation and can be understood as one of the first occasions on which Denes worked on a scale large enough and in a location public enough to suit her outsized ambition.
-The intervention represented, in the artist’s words, nothing less than ‘food, energy, commerce, world trade, economics.
+Artforum writer Brian Sholis noted5 both the simple generosity of the project and that Wheatfield- A Confrontation and can be understood as one of the first occasions on which Denes worked on a scale large enough and in a location public enough to suit her outsized ambition.
+In the artist’s words, the intervention represented nothing less than food, energy, commerce, world trade, economics.

 Denes as pioneer

-The skyscrapers in the background create a concurrently humorous as well as foreboding juxtaposes: In a contest between a solitary person and the colossal architecture, and it is quite apparent who would win.
-Another striking image captures only the vast field of wheat, and far yonder, the famous Statue of Liberty – the symbol of American freed seems to emerge from the yellow golden field of crop.
+The skyscrapers in the background create a humorous and foreboding juxtaposes: In a contest between a solitary person and the colossal architecture, it is quite apparent who would win.
+Another striking image captures only the vast field of wheat, and far yonder, the famous Statue of Liberty – the symbol of American freedom seems to emerge from the yellow golden crop field.

 In this work, the artist refined both the paradox and the calamity intrinsic in the socio-cultural power structure of the world, particularly the western world.

-It should be noted that Denes wasn’t the pioneer artist to intervene in the landscape of New York.
-While the wheat field is long gone, and the location transformed into the modern residential estate (Battery Park), the city still homes to another land art.
-Walter de Maria set up his Earth Room2 in 1977 in a loft room in SoHo, a few years before Wheatfield.
+Walter de Maria set up his Earth Room8 in 1977 in a loft room in SoHo, a few years before Wheatfield.
 Yet, despite its short lifespan, Wheatfield – A Confrontation was infinitely more accessible than any work of Denes’ peers.

 The 2015 edition in Milan, Italy

-Denes also installed another piece in Milan, Italy, in 2015.
 Both pieces lived in the shadow of the city skyscrapers, and they were both powerful images in the modern lives of New Yorkers and Milanese.
-The installation of this work brought together a community that unites the public to a commitment that is much bigger than the project itself.
+The installation of this work brought together a community that unites the public to a much bigger commitment than the project itself.

 Since its plantation in 1982, Wheatfield – A Confrontation has endured in public memory as among the most popular land art pieces of all time, a masterpiece instilled with representation and confrontational power.
-In it, nature regains the city via a simple, yet convincing ecological image: a wheat plantation grows in the middle of New York City.
+Nature regains the city via a simple yet convincing ecological image: a wheat plantation grows in the middle of New York City.